-Date first published: Sep-2020

-Date updated: Jan-2022

-Review Date: Sep-2026
+Approved by:CouncilDate first published:Sep-2020Date updated:Jan-2022Owner:Office of the Dean of StudentsReview Date:Sep-2026

 This document has been designed to be accessible for readers.
-However, should you require the document in an alternative format please contact the Academic Registry.
+However, should you require the document in an alternative format please contact the University Secretariat.